tundish/turberfield-dialogue/turberfield/dialogue/doc/battle.rst

 Example 1: Battle Royal
 :::::::::::::::::::::::

+Turberfield comes with a couple of examples.
+We will start with the simplest.
+What we learn here will set us up for the more advanced example later.

+This is our first encounter with the Turberfield rehearsal tool.
+We will use it to preview the action in the first example.

+It may be that this is the first time you have launched a Python program from your computer's command line.
+If so, there's a couple of things to understand first.

 Launch an interactive session in a fresh window, passing your options file using the '`@`' syntax, eg: